 It seems unlikely that power generators will be forced to connect to heat networks.
 If, however, local authorities invest in district heating and boost its profile, operators will recognise the potential for an additional income source.
-Local authorities like Bristol and Manchester are already moving in this direction and Bioregional is also currently working with Cherwell District Council to investigate using the heat from a nearby energy from waste plant to heat houses in Bicester.
+Local authorities like Bristol and Manchester are already moving in this direction.
+Bioregional is also currently working with Cherwell District Council to investigate using the heat from a nearby energy-from-waste plant to heat houses in Bicester.

 Community ownership of local networks could produce surpluses to retrofit houses and regenerate areas, avoiding the need for intermittently available government funding.
 If we did all this, we could take control of our own heat future in a way that solar panels have started to change the way we use electricity.